 Slot volatility can be roughly estimated from the paytable and the reel set.
 Look for the highest winning combination.
 What is the chance of hitting it?
 How much will you win?

-I personally like high volatility games as you can win higher amounts, so you can have same the thrill with lower stakes.
+I personally like high volatility games as you can win higher amounts, so you can have the same thrill with lower stakes.
 And lower stakes mean that you’ll statistically lose less.
 This effect can easily compensate for a slightly lower RTP.

 For example, lotteries often have an RTP of 50%, but the chances of winning the jackpot and becoming a multimillionaire keeps the masses playing it.
 Even my mom sometimes buys a lottery ticket and imagines what she would do if she won.
 And she would never, ever throw a single cent into a slot machine.